codatio/codat-docs/blog/241004-deprecation-bank-feed-source-account-event-types.md

 <!--truncate-->

-The initial release did not include the top-level schema, which provides metadata about the event.
+When these webhooks were initially released, they didn't include the top-level schema which provides metadata about the event.
+The payload now also includes reference company details.

 <Diff
   showDiffOnly={false}